‘TWICE UPON A TIME’

 Paul Cornell has contributed a huge amount to the ‘Doctor Who’ universe in various forms.
 He was responsible for creating the character of Bernice Summerfield in the ‘New Adventures’ range of ‘Doctor Who’ books in the 1990s, starting from ‘Love and War’ and he has written other books since.

 He also wrote two of my favourite ‘Doctor Who’ stories featuring Nyssa of Traken.
-He co-wrote ‘Circular Time’ and he wrote my favourite Fifth Doctor novel, ‘Goth Opera’.
+He co-wrote ‘Circular Time’ and he wrote my favourite Fifth Doctor novel called ‘Goth Opera’.
 Paul Cornell also wrote two stories for the new TV series including ‘Father’s Day’ and ‘Human Nature’/’The Family of Blood’.

 Paul also wrote the original ‘New Adventures’ novel ‘Human Nature’ that the aforementioned two-part TV story was based upon.
 Essentially what I’m saying is that Paul Cornell is good news as a ‘Doctor Who’ writer and I’ve especially enjoyed how he’s contributed to the series in various forms.